This blog may contain affiliate links. Read our disclosure policy for more info.

 You can only access the trailhead in Summer

-The road to Moraine Lake parking lot closes in the winter due to avalanche risk, and this is where the trailhead is.
+The road to the Moraine Lake parking lot closes in the winter due to avalanche risk, and this is where the trailhead is.
 So, hiking Consolation Lakes is one of those summer-only activities in Lake Louise.

 You need a National Parks Pass

-Alternatively, they have yearly passes online that also cover families.
-These are great value.
-A year family pass for one car with up to seven people is only $145.25.
+Alternatively, they have yearly passes online that also cover families and are of great value.
+A year family pass for one car with up to seven people is only $145.25 CAD.

 Parks Canada Pass Quick Info

-If you plan on spending time in Canada’s national parks (including Banff, Jasper, Yoho, Mount Revelstoke, Glaicer, Kootenay, and more) then you’re going to have to pay for a Parks Pass.
+If you plan on spending time in Canada’s national parks (including Banff, Jasper, Yoho, Mount Revelstoke, Glacier, Kootenay, and more) then you’re going to have to pay for a Parks Pass.

 Single Daily Admission:

 This type of pass is valid for one person for one day.
-It is ONLY the best value if you are traveling alone and only plan to visit a national park for one day.
+It is ONLY the best value if you are traveling alone and only plan to visit a national park for a couple of days.

-- Adult (ages 18-64) is $10.50 CAD
+- Adult (ages 18-64) is $11 CAD

-- Senior (65+) is $9.00 CAD
+- Senior (65+) is $9.50 CAD

 - Youth/Child (17 or younger) is FREE